 Snapshots cannot be modified or deleted.
 They can be redacted (hidden from all users), but they remain in the Methods Repository database for provenance purposes.

-Further, when a WDL workflow is submitted for execution against some data, Terra stores a copy of the exact WDL in the execution engine database.
+When a WDL workflow is submitted for execution against some data, Terra stores a copy of the exact WDL in the execution engine database.

 When a WDL is executed, a directory is generated in the workspace’s associated Google Cloud Storage (GCS) bucket.
 Each task receives a subdirectory, which is filled with several pieces of information.
-A shell file is written out detailing the exact commands used to run the task (i.e. all the arguments in the software call).
+A shell file is written out detailing the exact commands used to run the task (i.e., all the arguments in the software call).
 Output logs including stdout and stderr as well as the execution engine log are placed there as well.
-These logs may be manually deleted by users with WRITER or OWNER access to the workspace, though this is not recommended.
+These logs may be manually deleted by users with Writer or Owner access to the workspace, though this is not recommended.

 Terra admits WDL workflows exported to workspaces from the Dockstore tool repository.
 Terra displays the Dockstore version for each workflow sent to a workspace, and allows you to toggle between versions.
 At present, versions in Dockstore are mutable (a version such as “1.15.1” may be updated by the author to apply to an updated WDL).
 Terra cannot prevent authors from altering existing workflow versions in Dockstore, but it does capture an exact copy of the WDL every time it is run.
-We cannot prospectively ensure version consistency of WDL files from Dockstore, but we do capture any changes that occur.
+We can't prospectively ensure version consistency of WDL files from Dockstore, but we do capture any changes that occur.

-Version of individual task docker images
+Version of individual task Docker images

-The WDL itself specifies the docker image with which to run each task.
+The WDL itself specifies the Docker image with which to run each task.
 These images are typically stored in container registries such as Docker Hub or Google Container Registry (GCR).
 For example, an image reference might look like this:

 Here, ‘1.10.0’ is a semantic version applied to the image as a tag by the author.
-In most cases these tags are sufficient to indicate the version of the software the image encapsulates.
+In most cases, these tags are sufficient to indicate the version of the software the image encapsulates.

-Unfortunately, tags in a docker are mutable, and may be applied to different image builds.
+Unfortunately, tags in a Docker are mutable, and may be applied to different image builds.

 Version of the software within an image

 Docker images capture an immutable software environment at the time they are built.
-Each distinct docker image (unique digest) assembles a collection of software tools, environment variables, etc. during the build process.
+Each distinct Docker image (unique digest) assembles a collection of software tools, environment variables, etc. during the build process.

 Docker images are built from a template called a dockerfile.
 The dockerfile can specify that software is to be downloaded from an external resource, pointing to a mutable reference such as the head of a git branch.
 For example: